-In November 2015, the FASB issued an ASU requiring companies to classify deferred tax assets and liabilities in the noncurrent section of the balance sheet.
-The ASU is effective for reporting periods beginning after December 15, 2016 with early adoption permitted.
-The adoption of the ASU will not have a material effect on the Company's financial condition and will have no effect on the Company's results of operations or cash flows.
+In November 2015, the FASB issued an ASU requiring companies to classify deferred tax assets and liabilities in the noncurrent section of the balance sheet effective for reporting periods beginning after December 15, 2016.
+In 2017, the Company retrospectively adopted the ASU and reclassified \$77.5 million from current deferred tax assets to noncurrent deferred income taxes as of December 31, 2016.

 In May 2014, the FASB issued an ASU on the recognition of revenue from contracts with customers.
 The ASU requires additional disclosures about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts.
-The ASU is effective for reporting periods beginning after December 15, 2017 with early adoption permitted only for reporting periods beginning after December 15, 2017 with early adoption of the ASU to have a material effect on the Company's financial condition, results of operations or cash flows.
+The ASU is effective for reporting periods beginning after December 15, 2017.
+The Company does not expect the adoption of the ASU to have a material effect on the Company's financial condition, results of operations or cash flows.

-Critical Accounting Policies
+Critical Accounting Estimates

 The Company's discussion and analysis of its financial condition and results of operations are based upon the Company's consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
-The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of these consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 The Company's significant accounting policies are described in Note 1 in the Notes to Consolidated Financial Statements.
-The Company believes the following critical accounting policies reflect its more significant judgments and estimates used in the preparation of its consolidated financial statements.
+The Company believes the following involves significant estimates and judgments in the preparation of its consolidated financial statements.